Keigo Moriyasu

-Keigo Moriyasu (森保 圭悟, Moriyasu Keigo) is a Japanese footballer.
+Keigo Moriyasu (森保 圭悟, Moriyasu Keigo) is a Japanese former professional footballer.
 He played professionally for JPV Marikina during the 2018 Philippines Football League season.
 Previously, he played as a striker for Edgeworth FC in the National Premier Leagues Northern NSW.

 Personal life

 Moriyasu's father, Hajime Moriyasu, is a former international football player and the current manager of the Japan national football team.
 His older brother Shohei Moriyasu is also a former footballer.